OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Items/A History of Tal’Dorei.md

 Some gods, filled with grief and anger as they saw their children crushed, wished to abandon the world for another.
 They wished to join the Primordials in reclaiming the realm for chaos, so that they could move on and start anew.
 This led to a schism between the gods, with the faction inclined towards chaos later being dubbed the “Betrayer Gods”.

-The cosmos itself seemed to sense the magnitude of the battle on Exandria, and chaotic creatures emerged from a formless void that Exandrians later called the Abyss to feed upon the suffering of the wounded and dying.
+The cosmos itself seemed to sense the magnitude of the battle on Exandria, and chaotic creatures emerged from a formless void that Exandrians later called [[The Abyss]] to feed upon the suffering of the wounded and dying.
 These are the demons.

 Other beings known as celestials, sentinels of order, aided the Prime Deities in continuing to try and tame the primordial world to save their children, and protect them from the Primordial Titans and the Betrayers.